 This feature is extremely useful for organizations required to submit the actual ICS forms to another organization or agency.
 It allows your organization to use the power of OpsCenter to generate output in the required format, while focusing on managing and controlling the incident.

-One screen shot below shows an example Air Operations Summary ICS Form 220 from OpsCenter.
+One screen shot above shows an example Air Operations Summary ICS Form 220 from OpsCenter.
 The other screenshot shows the ICS forms that OpsCenter supports.